UCSB-CMPTGCS20-S16/CS20-S16-lab02/README.md

 Now, open the following link: [lab03Tests.py](https://raw.githubusercontent.com/UCSB-CMPTGCS20-S16/CS20-S16-lab02/master/lab03Tests.py)

+Copy and paste this code into a new Python file with the name `lab03Tests.py` and save it&mdash;in the same folder as the lab03Funcs.py file from earlier.

-After saving this file, go to your bash shell prompt window, and type `pwd` to make sure you are still in your cs20/lab03 directory under your home directory.
+If you are working on CSIL, after saving these two  files, go to your bash shell prompt window, and type `pwd` to make sure you are still in your `cs20/lab0`3 directory under your home directory.
 If not, then use `cd` `~/cs20/lab03` to get into that directory.